-An interest rate future is a (a futures contract) with an interest-bearing instrument as the underlying asset.
-Interest rate futures are used when there is an expectation of interest rate movement in adverse direction.

-For example, if fund manager expects rise in interest rate.
-He may sell interest rate future today.
-If interest rates rise in the future, the value of the future will fall (as it is linked to the underlying asset, bond prices), and hence a profit can be made when closing out of the future (i.e. buying the future).
-However, in case interest rate falls, loss may be incurred on IRF position.
+An interest rate future is a financial derivative (a futures contract) with an interest-bearing instrument as the underlying asset.
+Interest rate futures are used to hedge against the risk of that interest rates will move in an adverse direction, causing a cost to the company.
+For example, borrowers face the risk of interest rates rising.
+Futures use the inverse relationship between interest rates and bond prices to hedge against the risk of rising interest rates.
+A borrower will enter to sell a future today.
+Then if interest rates rise in the future, the value of the future will fall (as it is linked to the underlying asset, bond prices), and hence a profit can be made when closing out of the future (i.e. buying the future).

-Illustration of Use of IRF (For Hedging)
+Illustration of Use of IRF (For Hedging)A -

-A - Perfect Hedge
+Perfect Hedge

 - Assume a portfolio has 100 crores of Government security 7.59% GOI 2026 with face value Rs.
 100/.
-The bond is currently trading in market at 105.00. - 2) The futures on 7.59% GOI 2026, expiring on 27th October 2016 is trading on exchange at 105.10. - 3) Instead of exiting the cash position, the fund manager can decide to hedge the position by selling the same quantity in futures.
+The bond is currently trading inmarket at 105.00. - 2) The futures on 7.59% GOI 2026, expiring on 27th January 2020 is trading on exchange at 105.10. - 3) Instead of exiting the cash position, the fund manager can decide to hedge the position by selling the same quantity in futures.
 Since one contract of IRF has a notional of 2 lacs, in this example the fund manager sells 100 crs/2 lakhs = 5000 contracts, to hedge long position. - 4) At maturity, the settlement price of the futures will be almost same as closing price of the underlying security.
 At maturity of the Interest Rate Futures